Ogof Ffynnon Ddu (pronounced: oh-gof-fun-on-thee in Welsh), is the deepest

 fellow explorers, and do let me know in the Visitor's Book, how you got on!

 prophecy?
-I was somewhat humbled recently to read in our Club's 50th Anniversary
+I was somewhat humbled, a while ago, to read in our Club's 50th Anniversary

 Publication (1996), the following from Peter Harvey: "So good luck!
 However